ckeditor/ckeditor4-docs/docs/guide/dev/integration/webpack/README.md

 };
 ```

 The next step is creating the source code, which will be contained in two files: `src/basePath.js` and `src/index.js`.
-The main file, `src/index.js`, should look like this:
+The main file, `src/index.js`, should look like below:

 ```javascript
 import './basePath.js';